SkafteNicki/dtu_mlops/s3_reproduceability/M9_docker.md

 ## Exercises

 In the following exercises we guide you how to build a docker file for your mnist reposatory that will make the training a self contained application.
 Please make sure that you somewhat understand each step and do not just copy of the exercise.
+Also note that you probably need to execute the exercise from a elevated terminal e.g. with administrative privilege.

 If you are using `VScode` then we recommend install the [docker VCcode extension](https://code.visualstudio.com/docs/containers/overview) for easy getting an overview of which images have been build and which are running.
 Additionally the extension named *Remote - Containers*